AlreadyBored/shop-backend/product-service/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS

-### Using Yarn

-- Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `npm run deploy` to deploy this stack to AWS

 ### Task 4.1 SQL script to fill DB